mautic/language-packer/README.md

 A single language may be processed by passing the `--language` option, e.g. `bin/execute --language=es`.

 To upload packages, you must pass the `--uploadpackages` option when executing the script.
 The `amazon` settings must be configured prior to this.
 The Amazon Web Services account must have permissions to create, edit, and delete objects (and their associated ACL settings) on your S3 instance.

+### Debugging Files

+There is a simple debugger included in the application to try and find potential parse errors in downloaded language files.
+This can be triggered with the `--debuglanguages` option, e.g. `bin/execute --debuglanguages`.